Nehonar/league/README.md

 # To start with docker:
 - sudo docker login
-- sudo docker build -t "nehonar/derivco_league" .
+- sudo docker pull "nehonar/derivco_league"
+- sudo docker run -it -p 4001:4001 nehonar/derivco_league:latest

 # When the app starts, it reads the csv and stores the data in ets tables, the reading of the data is faster and you only have to read the csv once.